 Fifteen days before we collect your renewal payment, we'll send an email to the address in your domain's contact information about upcoming domain renewals.
 This gives you a chance to update your credit card information or disable the renewal.
 To proceed with the renewal, if the card on file is correct, no further action is necessary.

 Note: If you disable auto-renew, you'll still get a renewal reminder email as a courtesy.
 To confirm that your domain won't actually renew, review the Auto-Renew option in the domain's settings.

 To check your domain’s renewal date:

-- Each Squarespace Domain displays the upcoming renewal date below the name.
+- The upcoming renewal date will display below the domain.

 Renewal after the first year of free domain service

 All free domains registered as of March 5, 2015, are free for the first year of service.
 After the first year, the domain will renew for $20, and we'll charge the credit card connected to your site.

 For free domains registered before March 5, 2015, see the Legacy domains section below.

 By default, Squarespace Domains are set to auto-renew, but you can disable this in your Domains panel.
 To cancel the upcoming renewal, ensure you disable at least 1 day before the Renews On date shown in the Domains panel.